 An interesting archived blog entry examining the canon and continuities of the Alien-Predator universe, with the addition of Ridley Scott's Blade Runner added into the mix.
 Written by Avery Hinks on a WordPress Blog-- this introduces the multiverse theory, explaining all the many connections between the films set in the Alien/Predator Universe, as well as clearing up which films are set in that universe.

-With the new Alien 5 movie, Alien 3 and Alien: Resurrection will be completely ignored.
+With the possibility of the Alien 5 movie, Alien 3 and Alien: Resurrection will be completely ignored.
 Instead, the film will be picking up where Aliens left off and will be a direct sequel to that film.
 So Alien 3 and Alien: Resurrection are out, but Alien and Aliens are still in.

 As they still fully intend to go forward with making Prometheus 2, this thereby confirms that Prometheus is still canon.
 Also, the events of Prometheus directly contradict things that happen in Alien vs. Predator, so this already made sense anyway.